timescale/docs.timescale.com-content/setup.md

 1. **[Start from scratch][start-scratch]**: You don't currently have any data, and just want to create an empty hypertable for inserting data.
-1. **[Migrate from Postgres][migrate-postgres]**: You are currently storing time-series data in Postgres, and want to move this data to a TimescaleDB hypertable.
+1. **[Migrate from PostgreSQL][migrate-postgres]**: You are currently storing time-series data in a PostgreSQL database, and want to move this data to a TimescaleDB hypertable.

 [setup illustration]: https://assets.iobeam.com/images/docs/illustration-setup.svg
 [installed]: /getting-started/installation